IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 -------|-------------|---------|
 [responseDataKey](%%jQueryApiUrl%%/ui.igGrid#options:responseDataKey) | The property in the responses where data records are held.| Yes.
 [dataSource](%%jQueryApiUrl%%/ui.igGrid#options:dataSource)| Can be any valid data source accepted by `$.ig.DataSource`, or an instance of an `$.ig.DataSource` itself. | Yes.
 Should be set to the url for the backend that will handle the remote requests.
 [type](%%jQueryApiUrl%%/ui.iggridsummaries#options:type) | Sets the type of summaries. | Yes.
-Should be set to "remote" to enable remote summaries.
+Should be set to "remote" to enable remote Summaries.
 [summariesResponseKey](%%jQueryApiUrl%%/ui.iggridsummaries#options:summariesResponseKey)| Result key by which we get data from the result returned by remote data source. | No. Default is "summaries".
 [summaryExprUrlKey](%%jQueryApiUrl%%/ui.iggridsummaries#options:summaryExprUrlKey) | Set key in GET Request for summaries - used only when type is remote. | No. Default is "summaries".